tacobayle/ansibleAviLscCloud/README.md

 ## Use the ansible playbook to:
+1. Create a security passphrase for the backup
+2. Configure glocal config.
-1. Configure a cloud user
+3. Configure a cloud user
-2. Configure the SEs with ssh key
+4. Configure the SEs with ssh key
-3. Configure Network, Ipam and DNS profiles
+5. Configure Network, Ipam and DNS profiles
-4. Configure a LSC cloud with all SE from the ansible inventory (group 'SE'), with Ipam and DNS profiles
+6. Configure a LSC cloud with all SE from the ansible inventory (group 'SE'), with Ipam and DNS profiles
-5. Configure Application Profile
+7. Configure Application Profile
-6. Configure VS(s):
+8. Configure VS(s):
 - DNS VS
 - Configure health monitor
 - Configure Pool with associated health monitor